 British agriculture advanced in the 1700s with the use of crop rotation that had been in use in the United Netherlands – the periodic planting of turnips and clover, which return nitrogen compounds to the soil.
 Potatoes were being grown.
 And a seed drill was being used to put seeds deeper into the ground, away from the wind and out of reach of birds.
 The planting of grass and root crops improved the soil, eliminating the need to leave one-third of a field fallow every year.
-Larger herds provided more manure.
+Larger herds provided more manure for the fields.
 Food became cheaper to buy and the average person had more money to spend on manufactured goods.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.